-- Clan of Hats: Beyond tribal or warband affiliations, Orks across the galaxy may join six major Clans embodying a different aspect of the Orky mindset, each Color-Coded for Your Convenience - and which incidentally give them another reason to fight each other.
+- Gang of Hats: Beyond tribal or warband affiliations, Orks across the galaxy may join six major Clans embodying a different aspect of the Orky mindset, each Color-Coded for Your Convenience — and which incidentally give them another reason to fight each other.

 - Goffs (black) are no-nonsense fighters who excel in close combat and consider themselves the 'ardest of the Orks.

 - Bad Moons (yellow) are the richest and flashiest gits around, and can afford the biggest, loudest guns.

 - Evil Sunz are obsessed with speed and racing about on bikes and 'buggies (painted red, of course), or at least hitching a ride to the battle on a trukk.

 - Snakebites (brown) are traditionalists who prefer a good choppa to a firearm, and cavalry charges to machinery.